Richardtugwell/richardtugwell.github.io/_posts/2017-01-25-iPad-publishing.md

 In the last few years though programs like Jekyll and Octopress have re-invigorated the self-publishing ecosphere with simple text based markup, fast static pages, and slick mobile interfaces.

-This post is written and published using these technologies, and over the space of a few posts I'm going to explain how it all works for me.
+This was written and published using these technologies, and over the space of a few posts I'm going to explain how it all works for me.